yurm04/CISC2350/assignments/assignment8/README.md

 Using the logic you built last week for determining a student's classification, create a function that:

 - is called `get_student_year`.
-- Has 1 parameter:  the number of credits a student has earned
+- Accepts one parameter:  the number of credits a student has earned
 - Using the credits passed to the function, will calculate and return what year the student is classified as.

 Create a second function called `get_grad_credits` that:

-- accepts 1 parameter: the number of credits a student has earned
+- accepts one parameter: the number of credits a student has earned
 - Calculates and returns the number of credits left to earn in order to graduate from Fordham

 Create a third function called `get_next_level` that does the following: